noaman2005/ecommerce-aws/README.md

 ## 📧 Support

-For support, email support@shopaws.com or open an issue in the repository.
+For support, open an issue in the repository or check the documentation files.

 ---

 **Built with ❤️ using Next.js and AWS**
+**Status**: ✅ Core features complete, backend integrated with DynamoDB, S3 image uploads, and Cognito authentication